 - Create a flexible spreadsheet tool that allows agencies to develop a state-specific SSI/WSI.

-The deliverables from this project allow winter maintenance managers, researchers and transportation agencies to more effectively compare winter operations among localized areas, districts and states.
-Agencies are also better able to compare individual storms across years to evaluate innovations and new winter maintenance methods.
+Researchers created a step-by-step guide and a flowchart tool to help agencies identify or develop severity index methods that fit their needs and their available data sources.
+Once implemented, these severity indexes will allow winter maintenance managers, researchers and transportation agencies to more effectively compare winter operations among localized areas, districts and states.
+Agencies are also better able to compare individual storms across years, which in turn allows them to more accurately evaluate the impacts of innovations and new winter maintenance methods.

 The Final Webinar took place on December 22, 2020.